mariasaragih/secure-mail-server-docs/docs/firewall.md

 ## Overview

 A properly configured firewall is essential for securing your email server.
-This guide uses Uncomplicated Firewall (UFW) on the proxy server to:
+This guide covers firewall configuration for both the proxy server and client server:

-1. Control which ports are accessible from the internet
-2. Configure port forwarding for specific mail-related services
+1. **Proxy Server Firewall**: Controls which ports are accessible from the internet and configures port forwarding for specific mail-related services
-3. Establish secure rules for WireGuard VPN communication
+2. **Client Server Firewall**: Minimal configuration that only allows WireGuard VPN communication

+## IONOS VPS Firewall Configuration

+If you're using IONOS as your VPS provider for the proxy server (as recommended in the testing environment), you'll need to configure their provider-level firewall in addition to the system firewall (UFW).

+### Opening Required Ports in IONOS Control Panel

+IONOS provides a web-based firewall configuration interface that you must use to open ports before they can be accessed, even if they are allowed in your system firewall.

+1. Login to your IONOS control panel
+2. Navigate to the "Server & Cloud" section
+3. Select your VPS
+4. Go to "Network" → "Firewall Rules"
+5. Create rules to open the following ports:
+   - 22/TCP (SSH)
+   - 80/TCP (HTTP)
+   - 443/TCP (HTTPS)
+   - 51820/UDP (WireGuard)
+   - 587/TCP (SMTP Submission)
+   - 993/TCP (IMAPS)

+### Special Case: Port 25 (SMTP)

+IONOS blocks port 25 by default as an anti-spam measure, and this port cannot be opened directly through the control panel.
+To open port 25:

+1. Contact IONOS customer support by phone (available 24/7)
+2. Request to open port 25 for your VPS
+3. Explain that you're setting up a mail server
+4. They will typically open the port without issues after verifying your account

+This extra step helps prevent the VPS from being used for spam but may cause a slight delay in your setup process.

+## Proxy Server Firewall Configuration

-## UFW Installation
+### UFW Installation

 UFW is usually pre-installed on most Ubuntu/Debian systems.
 If not, install it: